hashicorp/terraform-provider-azurerm/website/docs/r/recovery_services_vault.html.markdown

 !> **Note:** Once Encryption with your own key has been Enabled it's not possible to Disable it.

-* `classic_vmware_replication_enabled` - (Optional) Whether to enable Classic experience for VMWare replication.
-If it set to `false` it will protect VMware machines using the new stateless ASR replication appliance.
+* `classic_vmware_replication_enabled` - (Optional) Whether to enable the Classic experience for VMware replication.
+If set to `false` VMware machines will be protected using the new stateless ASR replication appliance.
 Changing this forces a new resource to be created.

 ---